Klesse/mips-processor/README.md

 # MIPS Processor

-This was the final project for the computer architecture subject at college.
+This was the final project for the computer architecture class at college.
 It consists of a complete MIPS Processor made in verilog.

 # Overview